Wurmcraft/Server-Essentials/README.md

 For general information check out our [wiki]().
 If you need help or have some suggestions, check out our [Discord](https://discord.gg/jMHgCAY).
 Please some us all some time and only create avoid creating issues for simple issues.

 ## Development
-if you are a modder and intresting in helping with the creation of Server Essentials or looking to extend on the capability's of Server Essentials please refer to our [CONTRIBUTING.md](CONTRIBUTING.md).
+if you are a modder and intrested in helping with the creation of Server Essentials or looking to extend on the capability's of Server Essentials please refer to our [CONTRIBUTING.md](CONTRIBUTING.md).
 For additional help check out our [Discord](https://discord.gg/jMHgCAY).